andmadri/minishell/README.md

 }
 ```

-The function exit can in theory be executed by itself or take one numeric argument which is what the shell's exit code would be
+The function exit can in theory be executed by itself or take one numeric argument which is what the shell's exit code would be.

 ```bash
 minishell -> exit 23